Oak Street Cottages – Abertillery.

 Mr S. M. Ash, Saddler and Harnessmaker.

-No5 Oak Street, Messrs Sydney Mortimore Ash, Harnessmaker and Saddler, born 1872 at Newbridge, Monmouthshire.
+Resident at 5 Oak Street were Messrs Sydney Mortimore Ash, Harnessmaker and Saddler, born 1872 at Newbridge, Monmouthshire.
 Mr Ash lived at the premises with his wife Elizabeth and children.
-In June 1910 Mr Ash opened another Saddlery Shop at the Arcade Abertillery and operated from both premises.
-In September 1920 Messrs Ash & Son vacated their No5 Oak Street shop, moved their business to the shop at the Arcade and extended the Arcade shop into High Street Abertillery.
+In June 1910 Mr Ash opened another saddlery shop at the Arcade Abertillery and operated from both premises.
+In September 1920 Messrs Ash & Son vacated their 5 Oak Street shop, moved their business to the shop at the Arcade and extended the Arcade shop into High Street Abertillery.
 Shortly afterwards the old Oak Street premises were taken over as a cafe.

-In 1920 The Station Cafe opened in the ex Ash Saddlers premises at No5 Oak Street.
+In 1920 the Station Cafe opened in the ex Ash Saddlers premises at 5 Oak Street.
 The proprietors were Mr & Mrs William Llewellyn Newell.
-They previously had a Cafe at the top of Church Street but it was practically destroyed by water damage at the time of the fire at the Roath Furnishing Company Shop in 1919.
-When Messrs Ash vacated their premises Messrs Newell moved to Oak Street and set up the Station Cafe in their old shop.
+They previously had a cafe at the top of Church Street but it was practically destroyed by water damage at the time of the fire at the Roath Furnishing Company Shop in 1919.
+When Messrs Ash vacated their premises, Messrs Newell moved to Oak Street and set up the Station Cafe in their old shop.
 The Roath Furnishing Company moved into Rogers Buildings Somerset Street.

 The South Wales Argus Office.

-No6 Oak Street, the Argus Office the home of Mr William Ellis Jordan, a Newspaper Reporter for the South Wales Argus, based in Newport.
-Mr Jordan born in 1873 at Abertillery lived at the premises with his wife Laura Jordan nee Smith born 1881 at Birmingham, England and their daughter Nora Jordan born at Abercarn.
+Operating from and resident at 6 Oak Street, was the Argus Office and home of Mr William Ellis Jordan, a newspaper reporter for the South Wales Argus, based in Newport.
+Mr Jordan born in 1873 at Abertillery lived at the premises with his wife Laura Jordan nee Smith born 1881 at Birmingham, England and their daughter Miss Nora Jordan born at Abercarn.